 This eco friendly, world map travel mug is made from sustainable bamboo makes a perfect gift for mums who travel.

-This reusable coffee cup comes with a bamboo lid which is a plus point for me as I find silicon lids affect the taste of my drink.
+This reusable coffee cup comes with a bamboo lid which is a plus point for me but if you prefer silicone lids, check out this Quy bamboo cup.
 The cups are dishwasher safe and have a useful, protective heat sleeve. silicone lid, reusable heat proof sleeve.